Causal mediation analysis for longitudinal and survival data in continuous time using Bayesian non-parametric joint models: Introduction

 Previous work \citep{lin2017mediation, zheng2017longitudinal,zeng2022causal,didelez2019defining} on causal mediation analysis with longitudinal variables discusses two key challenges in defining natural causal effects in this setting, which we briefly mention here.
 First, when the longitudinal confounders are affected by past exposures---the so-called "recanting witness"---the natural direct and indirect effects cannot be identified from the observed data \citep{avin2005identifiability}.
 Second, when analyzing the effect of exposure on survival outcome, if subjects die before the end of the study, their so-called "cross-world counterfactual" mediator values may be poorly defined.
 This is because defining the natural causal effects requires us to construct potential survival outcomes as nested counterfactuals arising from two parallel worlds for the same subject.
 In a survival setting, such a definition is problematic because it allows for the possibility that a subject may survive longer in "one world" than in the other "counterfactual world", making the value assigned to the mediator process ill-defined in the latter, where the subject dies earlier.

-There are various approaches in the literature to address these challenges.
-One such method involves defining the 'separable effects' of the exposure, assuming that the primary exposure has two aspects: one influencing survival and another affecting the mediating process \citep{didelez2019defining}.
-Another approach assumes that a subject's counterfactual mediator values exist across the entire span of time in the counterfactual world, regardless of their survival status in the actual world \citep{zeng2022causal}.
-Similarly, an alternative approach is to define interventional mediation effects based on random interventions \citep{vanderweele2017mediation, lin2017mediation,zheng2017longitudinal,wang2023targeted} by enforcing mediator distributions rather than deterministically enforcing specific mediator values.
-In this article, we tackle these challenges by defining our causal parameters using static interventions on the exposure and random interventions on the mediator as described in \cite{zheng2017longitudinal} and \cite{wang2023targeted}.
-The concepts of interventional direct and indirect effects, as well as randomized interventions, have been extensively discussed in previous work by the authors \citep{bhandari2024bayesian}.
+Several approaches have been proposed to address these challenges.
+These include separable effects \citep{didelez2019defining}, assumptions that extend mediator trajectories beyond observed survival times \citep{zeng2022causal}, and interventional (randomized) mediation effects that operate on mediator distributions rather than fixed values \citep{vanderweele2017mediation, lin2017mediation, zheng2017longitudinal, wang2025targeted}.
+In this article, we adopt the interventional framework, defining causal parameters through static interventions on the exposure and stochastic interventions on the mediator, following \cite{zheng2017longitudinal} and \cite{wang2025targeted}.
+The concepts of interventional direct and indirect effects, as well as randomized interventions, have been extensively discussed in previous work by the authors \citep{bhandari2025bayesian}.
 For detailed information, we refer readers to this paper.

-In this article, we develop a causal mediation framework that jointly models longitudinal and survival data in continuous time.
-Prior work has explored causal mechanisms through joint analysis of longitudinal and survival data \citep{liu2018exploring, zheng2022quantifying, caubet2023bayesian, zhang2021mediation,shardell2018joint}.
+Prior work has also explored causal mechanisms through joint analysis of longitudinal and survival data \citep{liu2018exploring, zheng2022quantifying, caubet2023bayesian, zhang2021mediation,shardell2018joint}.
 However, these methods typically rely on parametric modeling approaches for the observed data, assume a discrete-time structure for longitudinal measurements, omit mediators in the causal analysis, fail to incorporate longitudinal exposures and confounders, or capture time-varying confounding through shared parameters such as random effects.
 In contrast, our framework uses flexible Bayesian models for the joint analysis of longitudinal exposures, confounders, mediators, and time-to-event outcomes, all defined as continuous functions of age.
-Using age as a proxy for continuous time holds both statistical and scientific relevance in our setting.
-Statistically, modeling the conditional distributions of covariates as functions of continuous age enables us to draw from the predictive distributions of these covariates at any given age, allowing for inferences at ages where the covariates may not be measured.
-Scientifically, this approach allows us to answer the clinical question of how treatment affects the outcome at any age or age group of interest.
-We apply the methods developed in this article to analyze the direct and indirect effects of blood pressure (BP) medication on time to death by cardiovascular disease (CVD).